 Salicylic acid may sound like a substance you'd want to avoid, but it’s a surprisingly common part of many skin care products.
 Learn how salicylic acid is used, plus decide whether using salicylic acid will benefit you.

-While this ingredient continues to offer pain relief with its anti-inflammatory properties, today you'll most often find salicylic acid in skin care applications.
-As a colorless beta hydroxy acid (BHA), salicyclic acid exfoliates and removes dead cells from inside pores and on the surface of the skin.
+beta hydroxy acid (BHA), salicyclic acid exfoliates and removes dead cells from inside pores and on the surface of the skin.
 As it removes old skin, salicylic acid also encourages new cell growth, ultimately offering relief from several skin issues.
+Take InstaNatural's Age Defying & Skin Clearing Serum for example, it uses Salicylic Acid to soothe and clear blemishes.
 This fresh, radiant skin will be a welcome sight whether you're using an anti-aging formula, anti-acne cream, or another salicylic acid-based solution.

 Ways to Use Salicylic Acid

 Since salicylic acid is present in so many products, no singular way exists for using this ingredient.
 Instead, salicylic acid can be effective in the following ways: